barbahgamesfounder/barbahgamesfounder/README.md

        Economic Upliftment: Fostering sustainable community impact through technology and gaming.

 The Pathway

-We are laying out a visible pathway for a better future, accessible through the exciting realm of esports:
+We are laying out a visible, visual and focused pathway for a better future, accessible through the exciting realm of esports:

 Accessibility: Making esports a tool for change, accessible to the youth in Kenya and around the world.